-Cleansing the space on boar from your personal items is great for two reasons, a) it opens up the space hugely with less things breaking up the viewers line of site, feeling less cramped, b) it allows the potential purchaser to envision their own items in there instead, c) everything will feel cleaner, d) it allows the boat and her features to shine instead of your jazzy sticky mats.
+Cleansing the space on board from your personal items is great for two reasons, a) it opens up the space hugely with less things breaking up the viewers line of site, feeling less cramped, b) it allows the potential purchaser to envision their own items in there instead, c) everything will feel cleaner, d) it allows the boat and her features to shine.

 STEP 2 – Nautical or Nice Only